pfehrmann/ML-Example-Steps/README.md

 This gives you the basic guidiance for what to do in the project.
 We have provided you with example projects for steps 3 to 5/6.
 Note that you will alyways have to do steps 0-2, to have your environment and data set up.
 Once you have setup your environment and data, feel free to copy the data to any downloaded project.

 ## Step 0 - Setup
-Install Anaconda for Windows.
+Install Anaconda 3.6 Version for Windows.
+When installing, make sure to check the "Add Anaconda to my PATH environment variable" and "Register Anaconda as my default Python 3.6".
 Create a new environment with `conda create -n tensorflow pip python=3.6 `.

 Install Tensorflow with
 ```